ALive-research/Slicer-Liver/Docs/adr/0013-layerdm-pipeline-pattern.md

 `vtkMRMLLayerDMPipelineManager` via the factory + creator API, not by hand:

+- **Registration** — at module load, each Pipeline class is registered with the global LayerDM factory via `vtkMRMLLayerDMPipelineFactory::GetInstance()->AddPipelineCreator(...)`.
+  The host of that registration call is a Slicer module's `setup()` (or the equivalent for scripted modules).
+Two hosting patterns:

+   - *User-facing module hosts the registration.*  When the new Pipeline class is owned by a module that already exists and is user-facing (LiverResections in v2.0.0), the registration call lands in that module's `setup()` alongside its existing node registrations.
+This is the v2.0.0 default; no new module is introduced solely for registration purposes.
+   - *Hidden init-module stub.*  When no natural user-facing host exists for a Pipeline (e.g. the Pipeline crosses module boundaries, or its data node belongs to a module that has been dissolved per ADR-0014 or has not yet been created), the registration calls live in a tiny init-module stub with `parent.hidden = True` and no user-visible widget.
+The stub exists solely to provide a `setup()` hook for factory registration.  v2.0.0 does not exercise this pattern (LiverResections covers the in-scope registrations) but v2.1.0 expansions under ADR-0012 may.
-- **Creation** — the module's Logic registers a Pipeline-creating callback with `vtkMRMLLayerDMPipelineFactory` at module load.
+- **Creation** — once registered, when a `vtkMRMLLiver<Module>
-  When a `vtkMRMLLiver<Module>DisplayNode` is added to the scene, LayerDM invokes the creator, which instantiates the Pipeline, attaches it to the display node, and adds it to the active view's pipeline set.
+  DisplayNode` is added to the scene, LayerDM invokes the registered creator, which instantiates the Pipeline, attaches it to the display node, and adds it to the active view's pipeline set.
 - **Updates** — the Pipeline observes the display node's `ModifiedEvent` and the data node's geometry events; both route through its `update()`.